Mohamed1756/BetterLife/README.md

             BetterLifeFinal---FYP

-  This is the application is for my Final Year Project
+  This is the application developed for the my Final Year Project